vimpunk/hugo-blog/content/posts/rust-bittorrent-engine.md

 ### Who's in a torrent?

+The first actor on the stage is the torrent _metainfo_ file.
+It contains basic metadata about the torrent, most importantly its name, its files with their paths and lengths, and its _trackers_.
+These files are usually hosted by torrenting sites and this is what you download when starting a torrent.

-BitTorrent is not fully decentralized because at the start of the download a client needs to know which other clients it can download from.
+So what are these trackers?
+While the download of the content itself is fully decentralized, a client needs to know which other clients it can download from.
 Such other clients in the torrent's _swarm_ are called _peers_.
 Peers that have all the data are _seeds_, the rest are _leeches_.
 A bit of an uncomfortable term.

-At the beginning of a download, a client asks a central host about peers to bootstrap the download.
-These hosts are called _trackers_.[^dht] Then it connects some peers and begins downloading data.
+Therefore at the beginning of a download a client asks trackers about peers.
+Trackers are the only centralized part of the protocol.[^dht] Once done, the client connects these peers and begins downloading data.

 ### Data representation

-A torrent archive may have one or more files but from the point of view of the wire protocol they are all just one big contiguous sequence of bytes.
+A torrent may have one or more files but from the point of view of the wire protocol they are all just one big contiguous sequence of bytes.

 This byte sequence is cut up into equal sized _pieces_, which are further cut up into 16 KiB _blocks_.
 Peers exchange these blocks of data and use them to